-3. Use the sliders to increase or decrease the weighting for the criteria.

-4. Click on Apply to save changes.
+- 3. Use the sliders to increase or decrease the weighting for the criteria. - You may increase the score up to 10, which creates a score of Very High.
+You may also decrease the score, which creates a score of Very Low. - 4.
+Click on Apply to save changes.